noamtcohen/StaticHeader/README.md

 StaticHeader
 =============

-Html static header with horizontal scroll bar
+A jQuery plugin to create tables with static headers and horizontal scrollbars
 ----------------------------------------

 <img src="stam/ScreenShot.png">